-(Dipswitch 2 is not functional in this mode).
+(Dipswitch 2 is not functional in this mode)

-In the event that the machine needs more than 4 notes to be recognised, but the host machine cannot take advantage of the serial communication methods then the NV10 can be set to give a binary pattern output on the four parallel output pins.
+In the event that the machine needs more than 4 notes to be recognised, but the host machine cannot take advantage of the serial communication methods then the NV9 can be set to give a binary pattern output on the four parallel output pins.

-If the NV10 is set to binary mode it will issue the vend signals as a binary pattern on the parallel outputs for 100 ± 3 ms. In this way a maximum of 15 different notes can be accepted and 4 notes individually inhibited.
+If the NV9 is set to binary mode it will issue the vend signals as a binary pattern on the parallel outputs for 100 ± 3 ms. In this way a maximum of 15 different notes can be accepted and 4 notes individually inhibited.

-Vend Signals (Pins 1 to 4).
+Vend Signals: (Pins 1 to 4).
 The four channels have their own individual outputs.
-If a note is recognised then the binary representation of the channel number will be pulled low for 100 ± 3 ms. Pulses outside these limits will be rejected as a precaution against false triggering due to noise.
+If a note is recognised the binary representation of the channel number will be pulled low for 100 ± 3 ms. Pulses outside these limits will be rejected as a precaution against false triggering due to noise.

 Busy Output: (Pin 9).
 This is a general-purpose busy signal.
-It is active low while the NV10 is in operation.
+It is active low while the NV9 is in operation.

-Escrow Control (Pin 10) Hold this pin low to enable the single note escrow function
+Escrow Control: (pin 10).
+Hold this pin Low to enable the single note escrow function.

-(see Appendix D):
+(See Appendix B).

-If the host machine aborts the transaction by setting the corresponding inhibit input high, the note is returned immediately.
+If the host machine aborts the transaction by setting the corresponding inhibit input high on pin 10, the note is returned immediately.

 The host machine can force the return of the note to the customer by setting the inhibit line high, at any time before the end of the 30 second time-out.
-Setting high, all the inhibits, causes a note reject.
+Setting all the inhibits high causes a note reject.

-In the event of a note being forcibly removed from the mouth of the NV10 during the 30-second interval, the NV10 will go out of service for 45 seconds.
+In the event of a note being forcibly removed from the mouth of the NV9 during the 30-second interval, the NV9 will go out of service for 45 seconds.

-Inhibit Operation: (Pins 5 to 8) Channels 1 to 4 have their individual inhibit input to allow the host machine to refuse specified notes.
+Inhibit Operation: (Pins 5 - 8) Channels 1 to 4 have their own individual inhibit input to allow the host machine to refuse specified values of notes.
 To inhibit a channel, the relevant inhibit input must be held high.
-To enable a channel the corresponding inhibit line must be latched low so that notes may be accepted.
+To enable a channel the corresponding inhibit must be latched low so that notes may be accepted.